Can You Recycle Electric Toothbrushes?

 For now, focus on recycling the brush heads or finding programs that accept them for proper disposal.

-🦷 Spreading Awareness: Can Gingivitis Be Passed to Others?
+🦷 Brushing Up on Basics: Can You Spread Gingivitis to Others?

 Advancements in recycling technology may soon make it easier to recycle electric toothbrushes.